fishing/fishing.github.com/reels.md

 One fallacy that people give is that you can't cast bait with a baitcaster (that it's for lures only).
 This turns out to be false.
 If you think about it logically there's not really a reason why you can't attach bait instead of a lure.

+One __true__ thing about baitcasters is that they excel with heavier weights.
+Casting a light spoon or spinner?
+You'll probably have an easier time using a spinning reel unless you've taken a lot of time to get good at baitcasters.
+Tuning baitcasters for light tackle is definitely one of the harder things; some people swear by baitcasters but new anglers should be aware that the easiest thing is to start with spinning reels.

 ### Fly Reel